 All students are handed statements with instructions for making payments upon completion of their financial Aid appointment.
 All statements list school-assessed charges less any anticipated aid.
-All students are strongly encouraged to complete the FAFSA and have a valid ISIR to be considered for federal aid.
+All students must complete the FAFSA and have a valid ISIR to be considered for federal aid.
 Failure to apply for financial aid in a timely manner does not relieve the student from meeting all school payment deadlines.